-Outdoor slipcovers not only look great on your patio or garden.
-But they can also get rid of any fuss when you’re lounging al fresco.
+Outdoor slipcovers not only look great on your patio and garden, but there’s no fuss when you’re lounging al fresco.

 An excellent outdoor fabric is waterproof and stain- and fade-resistant.
 These characteristics are essential if you ever experience spillages or pool splashes.
 But the best part about slipcovers is you can easily replace them without throwing your couch away.